Reference Date: 27-March-2014

 FOOD SECURITY SNAPSHOT

-Updated results of the Vulnerability Assessment Committee’s (MVAC) 2013 evaluation in November, point to a deterioration in national food security conditions.
-Currently, approximately 1.9 million persons were assessed to be food insecure, up 27 percent from the figure released earlier in July.
+Updated results from the 2013 Vulnerability Assessment Committee’s (MVAC) evaluation in November indicated deterioration in national food security conditions.
+Approximately 1.9 million persons were assessed to be food insecure, up 27 percent from the figure released earlier in July, until the end of March.
 The largest numbers of food insecure persons are located in the districts of Mzimba (Northern Region) and Mangochi (Southern Region).
-The recently revised figures were based on a continuing increase in the price of food (as well as the generally high cost of living) and localised production shortfalls recorded in 2013.
-MVAC’s assessment assumes that the price of maize will not exceed MWK 200 per kg.
-Currently, prices have not reached that level, with the highest price recorded in Chiradzulu
+The revised figures were based on a continuing increase in the price of food (as well as the generally high cost of living), as approximately 54 percent of a household’s income is allocated to food purchases.
+Food security conditions are anticipated to improve in the coming months, with the start of the 2014 harvest from April.